Eliastik/page-shadow/ROADMAP.md

 * [ ] (Minor) Filter: disable class for matched filter on an element but no longer matched following changes in the element
 * [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list ?
 * [ ] (Minor) Fix Preserve bright color on some website (white text color on white background)
+* [ ] (Minor) When dark mode is enabled in the OS, the Readme file in the settings appear inverted (black text on white background when Dark theme is enabled)